Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three

 \begin{Theorem} If the polar curve of a hexagonal circular $3$-web splits into a smooth conic and a straight line, not lying in a plane of the conic, then the web is M\"obius equivalent to one from the above presented list of types $1$--$15$. \end{Theorem} \begin{proof} The polar conic plane either completely misses the Darboux quadric, or cuts it in a~circle, or is tangent to it.
 The polar line is either hyperbolic, or elliptic, or parabolic.
 Thus we have 9 cases to consider, each case defining a set of webs (possibly empty).

 $\bullet$ {\it Polar conic plane misses the Darboux quadric}.
 Applying a suitable M\" obius transformation, we can send the polar conic plane to infinity.
 Then by Proposition \ref{geometryconic} the polar line contains the origin of the affine chart and therefore meets the Darboux quadric at 2 points.
 Thus the polar line is hyperbolic.
-Applying a rotation around the origin, we map these two points to $(0,0,\pm 1)$.
-In the affine coordinates $x=\frac{X}{Z},\ y=\frac{Y}{Z}$ on the polar conic plane $U=0$, the conics~$c_r$ are~${ x^2+y^2=r}$, where $r$ is considered as a complex parameter.
+Applying a rotation around the origin, we map these two points to~${(0,0,\pm 1)}$.
+In the affine coordinates $x=\frac{X}{Z}$, $ y=\frac{Y}{Z}$ on the polar conic plane $U=0$, the conics~$c_r$ are~${ x^2+y^2=r}$, where $r$ is considered as a complex parameter.
 These conics are real only for real non-negative $r$.
-If the polar conic coincides with one of the conics $c_r$ then we get Type 2, symmetric by $R_z$.
+If the polar conic coincides with one of the conics~$c_r$, then we get Type~2, symmetric by~$R_z$.

-If the polar conic is not one of $c_r$ then, by Proposition \ref{geometryconic}, the points, where lines of pencil with the vertex at some point $p_0=(x_0,y_0)\in \mathbb C^2$ touch the circles $c_r$, run over the polar conic.
+If the polar conic is not one of $c_r$, then, by Proposition \ref{geometryconic}, the points, where lines of pencil with the vertex at some point $p_0=(x_0,y_0)\in \mathbb C^2$ touch the circles $c_r$, run over the polar conic.
 The line of the pencil $y=y_0+k(x-x_0)$ corresponding to the parameter $k\in \mathbb C$, is tangent to the conic $c_r$ for

 at the point